RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/1-Getting Started/1-welcome/1-welcome.md

 ## Keyper Manual

-The Keyper (Key Person) Manual is designed for power users who will be building and customising the Rapid Platform to suit the needs of their company.
+The Keyper (Key Person) Manual is designed for power users who will be building and customising their Rapid Platform site to suit the needs of their company.
 This section focuses on Rapid's other applications such as **Designer**, **Workflow**, and **Adaptive Designer** applications, rather than **Explorer**.
 This manual also assumes you understand the fundamentals of using Rapid.

 - [Visit the **Keyper Manual** documentation](</docs/Rapid/2-User Manual/1-rapid-overview/1-rapid-overview.md>)

 ## Developer Manual

 The Developer Manual is useful for those who are looking to interact directly with the Rapid API, create their own custom front-ends, or simply extend the site with third-party automation and software integration.
-This section of the documentation assumes you have high-level technical expertise.
+This section of the documentation assumes you have higher-level technical expertise.

 - [Visit the **Developer Manual** documentation](</docs/Rapid/4-Developer Manual/4-Developer Manual.md>)